NoNPCSociety/nonpcsociety.github.io/docs/afx-v1.0.md

 AFX is not merely a rulebook; it is a proposal and experiment for an "Autonomous Compounding Growth Model" that utilizes actual transaction fees as its sole energy source to mathematically maximize the capital retention rate.

+**Key Questions**
-Why can this structure endure over the long term?
+- Why can this structure endure over the long term?

-Why have traditional token designs structurally collapsed?
+- Why have traditional token designs structurally collapsed?

 The purpose of this document is to verify these questions from quantitative and structural perspectives and to present a reproducible design.